VirgileDjimgou/P156_Cartographie_Gmap_237/README.md

 License
 -------

-Copyright 2018 Beetech Gmbh S.L.
+Copyright 2018 djimgou Virgile .

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.